MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/how-to-name-a-helpinfo-xml-file.md

 ---
+ms.date: 09/12/2016
+ms.topic: reference
-title: How to Name a HelpInfo XML File ms.date: 09/12/2016
+title: How to Name a HelpInfo XML File
+description: How to Name a HelpInfo XML File
 ---
 # How to Name a HelpInfo XML File